jsbisht/aws-developer-associate/lambda.md

 #### DLQ

-SQL Queues and SNS topics can be used for any discarded failed event batches
+SQS Queues and SNS topics can be used for any discarded failed event batches

 ---